How to set effective goals for your small business

 Time-bound: Add a deadline – for example, "Increase online sales by 20% in six months".

-Breaking down goals in this way helps you focus your efforts on what really matters and track your progress effectively.
+Creating SMART business goals like this helps you focus your efforts on what really matters and track your progress effectively.

 VIDEO: SMART objectives and the six steps to success